zabbix/zabbix/templates/cloud/openstack/openstack_nova_http/README.md

 * `d` - current day until now;

-This template discovers servers (instances) present in project and monitors their statuses, but depending on different use-cases, it, most likely, is not necessary to monitor all servers.
+This template discovers servers (instances) present in the project and monitors their statuses, but, depending on different use cases, most likely it is not necessary to monitor all servers.
 To filter which servers to monitor, set the `{$OPENSTACK.SERVER.DISCOVERY.NAME.MATCHES}` and `{$OPENSTACK.SERVER.DISCOVERY.NAME.NOT_MATCHES}` macro values accordingly.
 This logic also applies to other low-level discovery rules.

-**OpenStack configuration.**
+**OpenStack configuration**

-For the OpenStack monitoring user to be able to access API resources used in this template, it is needed to configure policy file for OpenStack Nova.
+For the OpenStack monitoring user to be able to access the API resources used in this template, it is needed to configure the policy file for OpenStack Nova.

-On OpenStack server open `/etc/nova/policy.json` file in your favourite text editor.
+On the OpenStack server open the `/etc/nova/policy.json` file in your favourite text editor.

-In this file, assign following target resources to a role, which the monitoring user uses:
+In this file, assign the following target resources to the role that the monitoring user uses:
 ```
 {
   "os_compute_api:servers:index": "role:monitoring",